starkfell/100DaysOfIaC/articles/day.97.automating.resource.locks.on.individual.resources.md

 ## Lock the Azure Resources

+Next, we are going to add a **CanNotDelete** Lock on all of the Azure Resources that we deployed to the **100days-reslocks** Resource Group.

 Run the following command to retrieve the **ids** of all of the resources deployed in the **100days-reslocks** Resource Group.

 ```bash